vukivan/mapsurgeon/README.md

 X3 Map Surgeon
 ==============

 This is a Python utility for performing "plastic surgery" on the galaxy map in [Egosoft's X3](http://www.egosoft.com/) videogame series.
 It was designed specifically to simplify updating a custom map for new versions of the X3 overhaul [Litcube's Universe](https://code.google.com/p/litcubesuniverse/wiki/Index), which is based on **X3: Albion Prelude**.
-However, this utility will also work for vanilla versions of X3: AP, X3: Terran Conflict, and possibly X3: Reunion.
+However, this utility will also work for vanilla versions of **X3:AP**, **X3: Terran Conflict**, and possibly **X3: Reunion**.

 *Map Surgeon* consists of two commandline utilities, plus a set of input files, referred to as Schemas, which instruct *Map Surgeon* on what changes to make to the galaxy map.

 *remap.py* is the program that performs the map surgery.

     usage: python remap.py [-h] -m INPUTMAP -s INPUTSCHEMA -n INPUTNEWSECTORS [-g INPUTGATES] -o OUTPUT

 *remap.py* accepts commandline arguments for 3 Required, plus a 4th optional but Recommended, input files, and the output filename for the new galaxy map.